galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 'Mass spectrometry: LC-MS preprocessing advanced'
+title: 'Mass spectrometry: LC-MS preprocessing - advanced'
 zenodo_link: 'https://zenodo.org/record/3244991'
 questions:
 - What are the main steps of untargeted LC-MS data preprocessing for metabolomic analysis?
 - How to conduct metabolomic data preprocessing using Galaxy?
 objectives:
-- To comprehend the diversity of LC-MS metabolomic data analysis.
+- To comprehend the diversity of steps necessary to perform untargetted LC-MS metabolomic preprocessing.
-- To get familiar with the main steps constituting a metabolomic workflow for untargeted LC-MS analysis.
+- To get familiar with the way to use XCMS-based Galaxy modules dedicated to LC-MS data preprocessing.
-- To evaluate the potential of a workflow approach when dealing with LC-MS metabolomic data.
+- To evaluate the potential of a workflow approach when dealing with LC-MS preprocessing.
 time_estimation: '3h'
 key_points:
-- To process untargeted LC-MS metabolomic data, you need a large variety of steps and tools.
+- To process untargeted LC-MS metabolomic data preprocessing, you need a large variety of steps and tools.
-- Although main steps are standard, various ways to combined tools exist, depending on your data.
+- Although main steps are standard, various ways to combine and to set parameters for tools exist, depending on your data.
 - Resources are available in Galaxy, but do not forget that you need appropriate knowledge to perform a relevant analysis.
 contributors:
 - melpetera